intltechventures/Lab.Architecture/Views/TitleBlock.md

 - Problem Statement
   + Diagrams that are exported from authoring tools, culled form PowerPoint, Visio, etc.  - *usually* do not have a proper "Title Block" included
-  + These diagrams are then uplaoded to various places, emailed, shared, embedded (e.g. in PPT, Word, web sites, etc.)
+  + These diagrams are then uploaded to various places, emailed, shared, embedded (e.g. in PPT, Word, web sites, etc.)
   + Thus, the thread of context is lost - and they become orphans, once separated - with no clear traceability (i.e.  [Who, What, When, Where, Why](https://en.wikipedia.org/wiki/Five_Ws)

 ## STATUS: Ideation - *WORKING DRAFT* - An initial example of a suggested "Title Block" outline